Don’t bake your greenhouse plants in the summer sun

 - Vines are an excellent and natural form of shading.

-“Remember, if you are working in your glasshouse in the sun and it’s too hot for you, it is most probably the same for your plants,” warns Paul.
+“Remember, if you are working in your greenhouse in the sun and it’s too hot for you, it is most probably the same for your plants,” warns Paul.